aertslab/arboreto/docs/examples.rst

 * `Example 03 - GRNBoost2 with transposed input file`_

-    Illustrates how to easily prepare the input data using a Pandas_ DataFrame_, in case the input file happens to be transposed with respect to the Arboretum input conventions.
+    Illustrates how to easily prepare the input data using a Pandas_ DataFrame_, in case the input file happens to be transposed with respect to the Arboreto input conventions.